 - the reconsideration of some administrative decision;

-Petitions can be used as a form of submission on active development applications during the public notification stage.
-The Making a submission about a development application factsheet from the Department of Local Government and Planning, provides more information on the development application process.
+If the matter of concern relates to a development application a petition can be used as a form of submission on active development applications during the public notification stage.
+This petition however would not be included in the petitioning process set out below.
+The “Get Involved with Development” information page from the Department of State Development, Manufacturing, Infrastructure and Planning provides more information on the development application process.

 The petitioning process

-The petition, if received by council at a council meeting, will not be debated at that meeting.
-It will be referred by the Chief Executive Officer to the relevant council department for action and response.
+The petition, if properly made (see preparing a petition below) will be placed on a Council meeting agenda and received by Council at an Ordinary Meeting of Council.
+The petition matter will not be debated at that meeting.
+It will be referred by the Chief Executive Officer to the relevant Council Directorate for action and response.

 Preparing a petition

 Petitions should adhere to certain standards that ensure the message is brief and to the point.
-Petitions should:
+Petitions must:

 - be an original document (photocopies will not be accepted);